 - You can also change the header names of the table.

-Read More: How to Group Rows by Cell Value in Excel (3 Simple Ways)
+Read More: How to Group Numbers in Excel Pivot Table

-3. Group Rows of Numbers in Pivot Table
+3. Grouping Rows of Numbers in Excel Pivot Table

 Now suppose that you have created an Excel PivotTable like the one shown below using a report card of some students.